VICO-27/3D-simulation-astu-geda-gate/README.md

 # Overview
 ```
 This project is a full 3D simulation of the ASTU GEDA Gate, developed in C++ using OpenGL (FreeGLUT).
-It started as a 2D class assignment, but I wanted to push myself further — improving my 3D graphics, geometry, and interactive programming skills.
+It started as a 2D class assignment, but I wanted to push myself further, improving my 3D graphics, geometry, and interactive programming skills.

 Now, it’s a fully interactive 3D environment with procedurally generated landscapes, dynamic elements, and architectural accuracy.
 ```